aicis/fresco/doc/source/protocol_suites.rst

 resembles how arithmetic on the integers behaves in normal programming languages and it allows for various optimizations compared to working over a field.

+The current implementation supports all numeric native protocols, however there are higher level computations (for instance equality and comparison) which it is not yet compatible with.
+Support for those is forthcoming.

 References
 ----------